Denzil Tulser

-Denzil Tulser (born 8 August 1948), is a character in the popular BBC sitcom Only Fools and Horses played by Paul Barber.
+Denzil Tulser (born 8 August 1948) is a character in the BBC sitcom Only Fools and Horses, played by Paul Barber.

-Denzil is a long-distance lorry driver originating from Liverpool, a good friend of Derek Trotter and one of Del's frequent victims when it comes to dubious antics.
-In the 1983 episode "Who's A Pretty Boy?", Denzil's wife Corinne saw through Del and stated that whenever Denzil and Del got together, Denzil ended up drunk or out of pocket, to which Denzil protests; "Yeah I know, but he's a mate."
+Denzil is a long-distance lorry driver originally from Liverpool, a good friend of Derek Trotter and one of Del's frequent victims when it comes to dubious antics.
+Denzil, who has five brothers, moved to Peckham from Liverpool aged 13.
+He attended Dockside Secondary Modern and managed to make his way into the gang of Del, Trigger and Boycie.
+When in detention in the science labs, Denzil had his eyebrows burnt off after Del and Trigger blew the lab up with homemade fireworks.
+In the 1983 episode "Who's A Pretty Boy?", Denzil's wife Corinne saw through Del and stated that whenever Denzil and Del got together, Denzil ended up drunk or out of pocket, to which Denzil protests "Yeah I know, but he's a mate".

 Del earned Corinne's hatred by ruining her wedding day food after his fridge broke down, leaving the guests eating pie and chips and Corinne and Denzil cutting a jam sponge instead of their wedding cake.
 The final straw came when Denzil hired Del, Rodney and Grandad to paint the living room.
 They burnt a hole through the bottom of the kettle, ruining the kitchen with the steam, and thought they had killed Corinne's canary.
 Desperate, they sent Grandad to buy a replacement bird, hoping to trick Corinne.
-The plan however backfired, as Corinne came home and told them she had found the bird dead earlier that morning before she left for work.
+The plan, however, backfired, as Corinne came home and told them she had found the bird dead earlier that morning before she left for work.

-Eva Mottley, who played Corrine, committed suicide in 1985, having appeared in only one episode.
-Following this, Corrine was written out and it was revealed that she and Denzil later divorced, with Denzil's trade as a long-distance lorry driver contributed to the divorce.
+Eva Mottley, who played Corrine, died by suicide in 1985, having appeared in only one episode.
+Following this, Corrine was written out and it was revealed that she and Denzil later divorced, with Denzil's work as a long-distance lorry driver having contributed to the divorce.